 HSA Bank, a division of Webster Bank, N.A., offers several consumer-directed health accounts, including HSAs.
 You get access to modern features such as an online account and a mobile app.

 They allow you to pay medical expenses using funds from your HSA account by writing a check, swiping a linked debit card, or using online banking.
 The accounts are FDIC-insured with an investment threshold of $1,000.

-There is no minimum balance requirement, but you will pay a fee for checking account balances of less than $5,000.
-Expect to pay $2.50 per month for your HSA account and $3 per month for investment services.
+There is no minimum balance requirement, but you will pay a fee for savings account balances of less than $3,000.
+Expect to pay $2.50 per month for your HSA account.

 2. Fidelity HSA